 The Company does not propose to transfer any amount to General Reserves.

 8. DEMATERIALISATION OF EQUITY SHARES:

-All the Equity Shares of the Company are in dematerialised form with either of the depository viz.
+All the Equity Shares and Convertible Warrants of the Company are in dematerialised form with either of the depository viz.
 NSDL and CDSL.

-The ISIN allotted to the Company is INE732S01012.
+The ISIN allotted to the Company for Equity shares is INE732S01012.